 - Make sure to click OK to save your changes!

 - After that restart windows to start normally and check the “input not supported” issue solved.

 Again missing or corrupted device drivers (especially the monitor driver and graphics card driver) will cause the “Input Not Supported” error.
 So it’s recommended to keep your drivers up to date and in perfect condition – otherwise, they refuse to work the way they are supposed to and you face issues like the one that brought you here.

 This time boot into safe mode with networking (so that we can use the internet to download the latest driver software)

 - Open Device Manager by using devmgmt.msc from the start menu search.

-- Expand display driver and Locate your graphics card in the list of the devices your PC uses.
+- Expand the display driver and Locate your graphics card in the list of the devices your PC uses.

 - Let Device Manager search for the necessary driver software online.

 - Do the same procedure for the monitor driver, and let windows detect and install the best driver software for you.